-- A. Day care facilitiescenters (all types) shall meet the following standards: - 1.
-Within residential districts a sight-obscuring fence of at least four feet in height as approved by the City shall be provided to separate any outdoor play area from adjoining lots. - 2.
+A. Day care facilities (all types) shall meet the following standards:

+- 1. Within residential districts a sight-obscuring fence of at least four feet in height as approved by the City shall be provided to separate any outdoor play area from adjoining lots. - 2.
 Structure(s) shall meet building, sanitation, health, traffic safety and fire code requirements. - 3.
 A minimum of one off-street parking space shall be provided for each on-shift employee plus one space per twelve persons served. - 4.
 An on-site vehicle turnaround, or separate entrance and exit points, and passenger loading area must be provided.
-The City shall specifically consider the location and appearance of the proposed turnaround or access in determining compatibility with surrounding uses. - 5.
-A day care center shall not be located within three hundred feet of another day care center, except for any day care center that is an accessory use in a community service facility, as described in the following item 7. - 6.
-No day care center shall be located in a private family residence unless the portion of the residence where the children have access is used exclusively for the children during the hours the center is in operation, or is separate from the usual living quarters of the family. - 7.
+The City shall specifically consider the location and appearance of the proposed turnaround or access in determining compatibility with surrounding uses. - 5. - 7.
 A day care center, if sited on the premises of an operating community service facility, such as a private or public school, place of worship, community center or library, and associated with that activity, shall be considered accessory to the principal use of the property concerned. - 17.22.260 Mobile Homes, Recreational Vehicles (RV's), Trailers, and Tents.
-Mobile homes, recreational vehicles (RV's), trailers, automobiles, or tents may not be used for human habitation or dwelling purposes in the City, except as follows: - A. Mobile homes may be used for human habitation in manufactured/mobile home communities legally in existence prior to June 12, 2008 in accordance with the provisions of state law, including RCW 35A.21.312. - B. Tents or automobiles may not be used for human habitation or dwelling purposes.
+Mobile homes, recreational vehicles (RV's), trailers, park models, automobiles, or tents may not be used for human habitation or dwelling purposes in the City, except as follows: - A. Mobile homes may be used for human habitation in manufactured/mobile home communities legally in existence prior to June 12, 2008 in accordance with the provisions of state law, including RCW 35A.21.312. - B. Tents or automobiles may not be used for human habitation or dwelling purposes.